dowrow/pages.js/README.md

 </body>
 ```

-Now you can navigate from one screen to another by adding links pointing to the _id_ of the desired screen:
+Now you can navigate from one screen to another by simply adding links pointing to the _id_ of the desired screen:

 ```html
 <body>